 Each event brings together two cutting-edge thinkers and artists of vastly different biographical and disciplinary backgrounds.
 In surprising, boundary-pushing constellations, they develop ideas and incentives to find ways out of seemingly desperate situations.

-Among the past guests of the Berliner Korrespondenzen are Nobel Laureate in Literature Swetlana Alexijewitsch, winner of the Peace Prize of the German Book Trade Navid Kermani, as well as iconoclast philosopher Achille Mbembe und renown sociologist Eva Illouz.
+Among the past guests of the Berliner Korrespondenzen are Nobel Laureate in Literature Swetlana Alexijewitsch, winner of the Peace Prize of the German Book Trade Navid Kermani, as well as philosopher Achille Mbembe, constitutional judge Susanne Baer and sociologist Eva Illouz.